 Penalty: a fine of $2 000.

+8A.
+Events that do not result in automatic revocation of exemption for relevant reconstruction transaction prescribed (Act s.
+264A(3)(b))

+(1) For the purposes of section 264A(3)(b) of the Act, section 264A of the Act does not apply to a notifiable event that occurs in relation to a relevant reconstruction transaction if the notifiable event results from —

+(a) a listed entity demerger; or

+(b) a hybrid demerger.

+(2) This regulation applies to a relevant reconstruction transaction that occurs on or after 13 June 2019.

+[Regulation 8A inserted: Gazette 8 Oct 2019 p.
+3621.]

 9A.
 Records to be kept (Act s.
 285(2))

 For the purposes of the Act, a person liable to pay duty on a dutiable transaction is required to keep a transaction record for the transaction that is duty endorsed.